joeljohngeorge/statesncapitals/README.md

 # statesandcapitals
-This is done using Javascript
+This is done using Javascript internally.